yaassh/Getting-Cleaning-Data-Project/README.md

 # Requirements

-Create an R script called run_analysis.R that does the following:
+An R script called run_analysis.R has been created that does the following:

 1] Merges the training and the test sets to create one data set.
 2] Extracts only the measurements on the mean and standard deviation for each measurement.